Find out more about the COVID-19 vaccine programme.

 When it is your turn to receive the vaccine, you will be contacted directly by the NHS.
 You may be contacted by either telephone or letter.

-All health boards are now inviting everyone 16 or over to be vaccinated.
+All health boards are inviting all eligible individuals to be vaccinated.
 If you have not received an invitation or think you have been missed contact your local health board.
 Local health boards are offering vaccination walk-in clinics so please ask for details.

 Receiving a second vaccination dose